Fort Collins Breweries

 This brewery is a place where home brewing turned successful brewery with beers like “Hipster” and “The Last Unicorn” making this taproom a midtown hub of great tastes and cool culture.
 Offering a wide selection of seasonal and cellar beers as well as four flagship brews, Black Bottle has something for everyone.
 (1611 South College Ave. #1609)

 C.B. & Potts has been a Colorado Front Range tradition since 1974.
-Featuring quality food, award winning beverages and medal-winning craft-brewed ales and lagers in a casual family-friendly atmosphere with two locations in Fort Collins.
-(1441 Horsetooth Rd. & 195 E Foothills Pkwy,)
+Featuring quality food, award winning beverages and medal-winning craft-brewed ales and lagers in a casual family-friendly atmosphere.
+(1441 Horsetooth Rd.)

 This is the perfect place for a bite to eat with your brews.
 CooperSmith’s is the longest operating brewery in Fort Collins, opening just two weeks before Odell Brewing Co., Nov.
 1989, and is an anchor business in historic downtown.
 Their specialty beers such as Albert Damm Bitter and Punjabi India Ale are served in the English tradition, dispensed from hand-drawn “Beer Engines” that pull in nitrogen from the atmosphere to give the beer a nice creamy head. (#5 Old Town Square)

 Crooked Stave came back home to Fort Collins in early 2019.
 The brewery first started in the Choice City and then decided to move it's operation to Denver in 2010.
 Alas, Crooked Stave decided to open its second location in its original home of Fort Collins.
 The brewery is a modern artisan brewery that has a quality driven focus on producing great beer through science, art and passion.
 Crooked Stave can be found in The Exchange, which is a hip, creative plaza in north, downtown Fort Collins that houses businesses in shipping container cars.